The A-Z list of theatres in the West End

-Upcoming production: Joseph and the Amazing Technicolor Dreamcoat
+Current production: Joseph and the Amazing Technicolor Dreamcoat

 Even though there has been a playhouse on the site since 1834, the building was renovated in 1904, newly opening its doors as the Lyceum.
 Although it was nearly closed at the start of World War Two, the theatre was rescued in 1951 and turned into a ballroom with musicians taking to the stage.
 The Lion King has played since 1999 and is one of the longest-running musicals in the West End.